Nootropic profile

 An acetylated form of L-glutamine (N-acetyl-L-glutamine) with enhanced blood-brain barrier penetration, used in Asia as a nootropic and neuroprotectant for cerebrovascular disorders.

-The key benefits of Aceglutamide include: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood.
+The main benefits people report from Aceglutamide are: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.